opensearch-project/documentation-website/_api-reference/index-apis/rollover.md

 - The index was created 5 or more days ago.
 - The index contains 500 or more documents.
-- The index’s largest primary shard is 100GB or larger.
+- The index’s largest primary shard is 100 GB or larger.

 ### Rolling over a data stream